-House votes to accept Arizona’s slate of electoral votes
+Senate rejects Pennsylvania's election result challenge

-The Senate had overwhelmingly voted 93-6 in favor of rejecting Arizona's electors for President-elect Joe Biden
+Republican Rep. Scott Perry of Pennsylvania and Republican Sen. Josh Hawley of Missouri have objected to the counting of Pennsylvania’s electoral votes, triggering up to two hours of debate in the House and Senate.

-The House of Representatives voted late Wednesday to accept Arizona's slate of electoral votes, 303-121.
+Biden won Pennsylvania by just over 80,000 votes.
+Since the Nov.
+3 election, Trump and his allies filed at least a half-dozen lawsuits challenging Biden’s win on various grounds, including that many or all of the state’s mail-in ballots were illegal.

-"House and Senate will meet again in Joint Session and resume electoral count, going through Arkansas, California, et al. Expect an objection to Pennsylvania.
-That triggers separate debates in the House and Senate," tweeted Fox News' Chad Pergram.
+Earlier, the House of Representatives voted to accept Arizona's slate of electoral votes, 303-121.

 An objection in the Senate to Arizona's Electoral College certificates was not sustained just after 8 p.m. local time Wednesday.
-The Senate overwhelmingly voted 93-6 in favor of rejecting Arizona's electors for President-elect Joe Biden.
+The Senate overwhelmingly voted 93-6 to reject the objection to Arizona's Electoral College.

 WEST VIRGINIA LAWMAKER AMONG RIOTERS IN CAPITOL